-"The Superior Court of the State of California, County of San Diego, Department , is now in session.
-Honorable presiding. - S. The bailiff will swear in the witnesses (witness must remain seated) by using the following language: "Do you solemnly affirm that the testimony you are about to give will faithfully and truthfully conform to the facts and rules of the Mock Trial competition?"
+(Virtual) The bailiff will call the court to order using the following language: "The Superior Court of the State of California, County of San Diego, Department, is now in session.
+The Honorable presiding.

+R. The bailiff will swear in the witnesses by using the following language:"Do you solemnly affirm that the testimony you are about to give will faithfully and truthfully conform to the facts and rules of the Mock Trial competition?"